DPotoyan/Chem324/content/Lec3-0.md

 E.g while action of operator can in general change the function in quantum mechanics we are interested in operators which preserve the function witht he constant multi0licative factor.

-### Time independent Schrödinger equation as an eigenvalue-eigenfunction problem.
+### Time-independent Schrödinger equation as an eigenvalue-eigenfunction problem.

-The time independent Schrödinger equation can now be seen as an eigenfunction-eigenvalue problem where our eigenfunctions are wave-functions and eigenvalues are energies.
+The time-independent Schrödinger equation can now be seen as an eigenfunction-eigenvalue problem where our eigenfunctions are wave-functions and eigenvalues are energies.

 $$\hat{H}\psi(x)=E\psi(x)$$